fikkiena/Ada-Project---Team-Golf/README.md

 Data Team Golf

-Amarachi Ejike F Team lead
+Amarachi Ejike F. Team lead
+Data cleaning and Visualization

 Fikona Temiagin.
 Member
+Presentation slide and GitHub

 Amarachukwu Peace Ogbonna.
 Member
+Create submission link

 We were given an exam spreadsheet to clean, visualize and answer some questions.
 This task helped us solidfy our skills in analysing and we improved in our Ms excel and research skills